If you struggle with high blood sugar, you’re not alone; the latest figures indicate that 1 in 3 American adults have elevated glucose levels [ 49

 Berberine is a compound found in several plants that has been used to treat inflammatory disorders, skin diseases, digestive and respiratory diseases, microbial pathologies, and may even have a positive impact on blood sugar levels [ 20

-One study found that those with type 2 diabetes experienced a 20% and 12% reduction in fasting and long-term blood sugar levels, respectively, when taking between 600 and 2,700 mg of berberine/day alongside blood sugar medication [ 23 24 21 22 25
+Studies have found that those with type 2 diabetes experienced a 20% and 12% reduction in fasting and long-term blood sugar levels, respectively, when taking berberine alongside blood sugar medication [ 23 24 21 22 25

 Berberine isn’t found in food, so it can only be obtained through supplements.